 Emotional bullies, instead of fists, bully with words (sometimes loudly).
 They steal the trust, kindness and respect from a relationship through coercion, manipulation and intimidation.
 Too often, I see clients who are married to a bully and struggling to break free.

+Am I married to an emotional bully?
 Tell-tale signs you are married to an emotional bully

 Aggression (verbal & physical)

 Name calling, critical comments, slamming doors, blaming, accusations, undermining your decisions, arguments from nowhere… the bully has many verbal and physical options to control and dominate.
 Once they have established the pattern of using anger as a first response, the bully can rule on the fear of anger alone.